 2 – OG Kush Cannabis Strain

 OG Kush marijuana strain has become immensely popular since its introduction in the 1990s.
-The exact origin of this cannabis strain is a mystery although it is possibly a mix between Hindu Kush and Chemdawg.
-Although not everyone is in agreement, it is likely that ‘OG’ stands for Ocean Grown with a nod towards its Californian heritage.
+The exact origin of this cannabis strain is a mystery, although it is possibly a mix between Hindu Kush and Chemdawg.
+Although not everyone is in agreement, it is likely that ‘OG’ stands for Ocean Grown – a nod towards its Californian heritage.

-It is ideal for people with PTSD because it provides a pleasant and euphoric effect.
-It does a remarkable job of calming your entire body which makes it perfect for a relaxing evening.
-Its THC content is between 20 and 24 percent with a CBD content of 0.2 percent.
+This strain is ideal for people with PTSD because it provides a pleasant and euphoric effect, and does a remarkable job of calming your entire body which makes it perfect for a relaxing evening.
+Its THC content is between 20 and 24 percent, with a CBD content of 0.2 percent.

 3 – Pineapple Express Cannabis Strain

 If you’re reading this page, you’ve probably heard of the movie ‘Pineapple Express’ which depicts this strain of marijuana as a powerful super bud.
-In reality, it is smooth and well-balanced.
-Users experience a feeling of clear-headedness which makes it the strain of choice for creative individuals.
+In reality, it is smooth and very well-balanced.
+Users experience a feeling of clear-headedness, which makes it one of the strains of choice for creative individuals.

-If you have PTSD and want to go out and about but are feeling anxious, use some Pineapple Express to allay your fears.
+If you have PTSD and want to go out and about but are feeling anxious, the mollifying effects of Pineapple Express can potentially allay your fears.
 It will ease your anxiety but ensure you’re still a highly functioning individual.
 Its THC content is approximately 20 percent, and its CBD content is 0.1 percent.

 4 – Master Kush Cannabis Strain